dronekit/dronekit-python/docs/examples/vehicle_state.rst

 If you're using a simulated vehicle remember to :ref:`disable arming checks <disable-arming-checks>` so that the example can run.
 You can also
-`add a virtual rangefinder <http://dev.ardupilot.com/wiki/using-sitl-for-ardupilot-testing/#adding_a_virtual_rangefinder>`_ (otherwise the :py:attr:`Vehicle.rangefinder <dronekit.lib.Vehicle.rangefinder>` attribute may return values of ``None`` for the distance and voltage).
+`add a virtual rangefinder <http://dev.ardupilot.com/wiki/using-sitl-for-ardupilot-testing/#adding_a_virtual_rangefinder>`_ (otherwise the :py:attr:`Vehicle.rangefinder <dronekit.Vehicle.rangefinder>` attribute may return values of ``None`` for the distance and voltage).

 In summary, after cloning the repository: